tinystarship/gamesalad-async-server/readme.md

 the .php file is attached at the bottom of this post.
 Let’s talk about the script below.
 First of all, I’m using Sublime Text 2 to edit it.
 It has a nice color scheme and makes it very easy to decipher what is going on.
 That is why I have the screenshot below.
 Second, in the script I’m using I was using gsText as the table/DB names.

 When you decide to branch off into custom tables and whatnot, there are a few sections you need to alter.
-First section is lines 62-68.
+First section is **lines 62-68**.
 This captures the contents of the array and then inserts it into SQL.
 The variables are just custom names, I find it easy to have them match the table names.
 The $arrayPieces[1] thing is directly referencing the value.
 0 will always be the name of the row, 1 is column1, 2 is column2, etc.

 Next we construct the SQL Statement.
 It’s pretty basic SQL code, should be easy enough to figure out how to alter that.